About Betsy Todd, MPH, RN

 How do we know how bad a flu season really is?
 Since the 1997–1998 flu season, lab data and clinical reporting have facilitated real-time flu surveillance in the U.S. Public health laboratories in every state, in collaboration with National Respiratory and Enteric Virus Surveillance System laboratories, track the types (A or B) and subtypes (H3N2, H1N1, etc.) of flu in circulation.

-To complement these data, the U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet) tracks the […]
+To complement these data, the U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet) tracks the percentage of […]

 Nursing Assistants in Nursing Homes: Partners in Quality Improvement